jonathanvevance/basketball_scoring_detection/README.md

 ## Getting Started

 These instructions are written for an Ubuntu system.
 If you have a Windows system, please refer to <a href="https://docs.microsoft.com/en-us/windows/wsl/about"> WSL on Windows</a>.
+These instructions have been tested using WSL on a Windows machine.

 ### Prerequisites